sdiehl/wiwinwlh/slideshow.md

 failure = Succ ( Lit True )
 ```

-Explicit equality constraints can be added to a function's context with ``-XGADTs`` enabled.
+Explicit equality constraints can be added to a function's context with the extension ``-XGADTs`` enabled.

 ```haskell
 f :: (a ~ b) => a -> b -> (a,b)